Analytical skill: Verbal Communication

 Verbal communication is interaction through words in linguistic form.
 Verbal communication consists of oral communication, written communication and sign language.
 It is an effective form of communication as the individuals sending and receiving the information are physically present, allowing immediate responses.
 In this form of communication, the sender uses words, spoken or written, to express the message to the individuals receiving the information.

 Verbal communication is an essential analytical skill as it allows for the development of positive relationships among individuals.
 This positive relationship is attributed to the notion that verbal communication between individuals fosters a depth of understanding, empathy and versatility among them, providing each other with more attention.
 Verbal communication is a skill that is commonly used in professions such as the health sector, where healthcare workers are desired to possess strong interpersonal skills.
 Verbal communication has been linked to patient satisfaction.
 An effective strategy to improve verbal communication ability is through debating as is it fosters communication and critical thinking.

 Non-verbal Communication

 Non-verbal communication is commonly known as unspoken dialogue between individuals.
 It is a significant analytical skill as it allows individuals to distinguish true feelings, opinions and behaviours, as individuals are more likely to believe nonverbal cues as opposed to verbal expressions.
 Non-verbal communication is able to transcend communicational barriers such as race, ethnicity and sexual orientation.
-This is a significant factor for international industries that require global communication or communication between other regions such as trade between China and The United States of America.

 Statistical measures showcase that the true meaning behind all messages is 93% non-verbal and 7% verbal.
 Non-verbal communication is a critical analytical skill as it allows individuals to delve deeper into the meaning of messages.
 It allows individuals to analyse another person's perceptions, expressions and social beliefs.
 Individuals who excel in communicating and understanding non-verbal communication are able to analyse the interconnectedness of mutualism, social beliefs and expectations.